keithalewis/math/um1.md

 \renewcommand\o[1]{\hat{#1}}

-This note suggests improvements to Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978].
-Ross expanded on the groundbreaking theory developed by Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton [@Mer1973], which originally focused on valuing options through dynamic trading of a bond and a stock.
-Ross greatly expanded this by showing how to value derivatives using any collection of instruments, referred to as risky streams.
+This note proposes improvements to [Stephen Ross's][@Ros1978] paper "A Simple Approach to the Valuation of Risky Streams".

-We place cash flows on equal footing with prices and assume every trading strategy involves only a finite number of transactions based on available information.
+Ross extended the theory invented by Fischer Black, Myron Scholes [@BlaSch1973] and Robert C. Merton III [@Mer1973] for valuing an option by dynamic trading of a bond and stock to valuing any derivative using any collection of instruments (risky streams).

 Perhaps at the time, over half a century ago, people were not prepared for such an audatious expansion of the B-S/M theory.
 Ross conflated cash flows with instantaneous changes in the price of the underlying.
-We put the cash flows associated with owning financial instruments on equal footing with prices.
+We put the cash flows associated with owning financial instruments on ShengQuan Zhouan equal footing with prices.
 B-S/M and Ross assumed continuous time trading is possible.
 This is a mathematical artifact of using Ito processes to model trading strategies that leads to untenable results[^1].
 Every trading strategy involves only a finite number of transactions